NPLinker/nplinker/docs/install.md

 ```

 1. A virtual environment is ***required*** to install the the non-pypi dependencies.
 You can also use `conda` to create a new environment.
 But NPLinker is not available on conda yet.
-2. NPLinker v2 is still under development and released as [pre-releases](https://pypi.org/project/nplinker/#history).
+2. NPLinker v2 is still under development and released as [pre-release](https://pypi.org/project/nplinker/#history).
 To install the pre-release, you have to explicitly specifiy the version.
-Using `pip install nplinker` will install the legacy NPLinker (v1.3.2), which is not recommended.
+The command `pip install nplinker` will install the legacy NPLinker (v1.3.2), which is not recommended.

 ## Install from source code